Shhsvri/BIOF043-R-Hands-on/Project.md

 # Capstone Project 1

-Welcome to the last part of the workshop where we put all the skills we have learned in R to do data science.
+Welcome to the last part of the workshop where we put all the skills we have learned in R to analyze data.

 ### Project 1

 Buprenorphine is a prescription drug used to treat opioid dependence.
 It is used on its own or formulated in combination with naloxone.

 We seek to understand patterns of buprenorphine usage nationally.
 Using the 2017 Medicare Part D Prescriber file, aggregate buprenorphine claims by the state of the provider and report the top 5 states by volume of buprenorphine usage.

-**Provide a list of the top 5 states by volume of buprenorphine usage.
-You will need to:**

 - read in the `medicare_subset_claims.tsv` file in R
 - Identify the columns of this data frame using `glimpse()`